motm-therapy/website/docs/contact.md

 [Matters of the Mind Therapy (123-456-7890)](tel:1234567890){ .md-button }

-If they are unable to answer, they will respond to voicemails within one business day.
+If we are unable to answer, please leave a voicemail.
+We will respond to voicemails within one business day.

 ## :fontawesome-solid-fax: Fax